Jenn Gardiner: Professional

 On June 10, 2024, Gardiner was drafted in the second round, 11th overall, by PWHL Montreal in the 2024 PWHL Draft.
 On July 16, 2024, she signed a two-year contract with Montreal.
 During the 2024–25 season, in her rookie season with the Victoire, she recorded five goals and 13 assists in 30 regular season games.
 During the 2025 PWHL playoffs, she recorded three assists in four games.

 During the league's expansion to eight teams ahead of the 2025–26 season, Gardiner was left unprotected by the Victoire and signed a one-year contract with the Vancouver Goldeneyes on June 5, 2025.

+On April 18, 2026 in a game against the Seattle Torrent, Gardiner became the first player in PWHL history to score four goals in a single game, including the game winner in overtime.
+Her teammate Hannah Miller also broke a PWHL record in the same game by becoming the first player in league history with two four-point games.

 International play

 Gardiner represented Canada at the 2019 IIHF World Women's U18 Championship where she was scoreless in four games and won a gold medal.

-On March 21, 2025 she was selected to represent Canada at the 2025 IIHF Women's World Championship where she made her senior national team debut.
+On March 21, 2025, she was selected to represent Canada at the 2025 IIHF Women's World Championship where she made her senior national team debut.
 She played on Canada's top line with Montreal Victoire teammates Marie-Philip Poulin and Laura Stacey.
 During the first preliminary round game against Finland, she recorded two goals and one assist.
 She led the tournament in goals with six, and ranked second on the team in points with ten, and won a silver medal.

+On January 9, 2026, Gardiner was named to Canada's roster to compete at the 2026 Winter Olympics, one of six Canadian skaters who made their Olympic debut as Canada played Switzerland on February 7, 2026.
+In their final game of preliminary round play, Gardiner scored her first Olympic goal (also the game-winning goal) as Canada beat Finland 5–0.